MartinPetkov/GCTF2021BeginnersQuestWriteups/4-hw-electronics-research-lab/README.md

 Let's try to understand each of these functions:

 * [`gpio_init`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#ga8aa4741d93dc40bc728dbd3e41813ad1) initializes the [GPIO pins](https://projects.raspberrypi.org/en/projects/physical-computing/1).
 * [`gpio_set_dir`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#ga6a40edf0d86f6b3f0dcb51a768cf4681) sets the GPIO "direction".
-I wasn't familiar with this term but since the argument is `GPIO_OUT`, I assume this means drive the signal out, not in.
+I wasn't familiar with this term but since the argument is `GPIO_OUT`, I assume this means drive the signal out, not in (that is, set the pins, don't "read from" the pins).
 * [`gpio_put_all`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#ga7aa41e10d04a8d99d9a8c4d7ba5007b8) drives all pins, in this case to 0.
-* [`gpio_set_mask`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#gaf3aa12aa4543965e24f52cfa9b529904) drives high every GPIO in the mask, as a bitmask.
+* [`gpio_set_mask`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#gaf3aa12aa4543965e24f52cfa9b529904) drives high every GPIO in the bitmask.
 I interpret that to mean that `67`, which is `01000011` in binary, drives pins 1, 6 and 7.
 * [`gpio_clr_mask`](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#ga6aca495d644a6ae66050a99ef44defbe) drives low every GPIO in the bitmask.
 Same as `gpio_set_mask`, but setting pins low, not high.
-* `sleep_us`/`sleep_ms` probably just sleeps for the specified microseconds or milliseconds.
+* `sleep_us`/`sleep_ms` just sleeps for the specified microseconds or milliseconds.

 Okay, now we're getting somewhere!
 This program is driving groups of pins.

 One highly suspicious thing here is the pattern.
 There is always one `gpio_set_mask`, one `gpio_clr_mask`, and one `sleep`.
 Here I had the intuition that each of these groups is trying to communicate a character to us in bit form.
-At the top, only 8 GPIOs are initialized, and all of the arguments are <= 2^8.
+At the top, only 8 GPIOs are initialized, and all of the arguments are <= 2^8 so they fit in 8 bits.

 Let's try to confirm this intuition.
-We know that in this CTF, flags always start with `CTF{`, and nothing in this challenge has indicated otherwise.
+We know that in this CTF, flags start with `CTF{` unless told otherwise, and nothing in the description indicates otherwise.
 Let's try to decode the first 3 blocks (applying the masks in order):

 ```
                     // pins               =  00000000